Seahawks vs. Patriots best bets at DraftKings Sportsbook: Computer model reveals top three Big Game picks

 SportsLine's proven computer model has identified its top three New England vs. Seattle picks for the Big Game on DraftKings

 The Seattle Seahawks and New England Patriots are one win away from being crowned as champions of the NFL and the two franchises will meet in the Big Game on Sunday, Feb.
-8 at Levi's Stadium in Santa Clara, Calif.
+8, at Levi's Stadium in Santa Clara, Calif.
 Kickoff is scheduled for 6:30 p.m.
 ET and it will be a star-studded matchup with Drake Maye, Sam Darnold, Stefon Diggs and Jaxon Smith-Njigba leading two top-five offenses and two top-five defenses on the field as well.
 The latest NFL odds from DraftKings list the Seahawks as 4.5-point favorites while the over/under is 45.5, but there are also hundreds of Big Game NFL props available.
-For instance, Seahawks quarterback Sam Darnold's over/under for total passing yards is 228.5.
+For instance, Maye's over/under for total passing yards is 221.5.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters the Big Game on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns